-This post is contributed by Naomi Keller, Burtch Works’ data science recruiting specialist.
+This post is contributed by Burtch Works’ data science recruiting team.

 With the data science field continuing to feel the effects of Big Data hype-tsunami, data scientists and machine learning engineers are some of the fastest-growing positions on LinkedIn.
 As a result of this growth, we’ve noticed some changes in what employers are looking for when evaluating data scientists.